 Thomas Ramos hails from Phoeniz Arizona and has a varied career in the Profit and Non-Proft world.
 He has worked for companies such as Salvation Army and the Arizona Opera as an bookeeper, telemarketer, and assistant Box Office Manager.
-In his capacity with SAS Performing Arts Company, Tom is responsible for the day to day operations of the office as well as the implementation of the program and liason with the artists and studios participants.
+In his capacity with SAS Performing Arts Company, Tom is responsible for the day to day operations as well as the implementation of the program and liaison with the artists and studios participants.

 The SAS Performing Arts Studios is fortunate to have international acclaimed Soprano Rosa D’Imperio as part of our Opera Studio.
 Rosa has emerged as an exciting and versatile soprano in the spinto and dramatic repertoire possessing a “beautifully dark and sensual voice”, “of incisive volume and expressive colors”, combining an innate musicality and intense theatrical gifts with masterful interpretations.
 She has received a myriad of glowing reviews by the international press such as ”singing with agile and gleaming tone” in Opera News for her Leonora, “a big, red-blooded, Italianate voice, with soaring high notes, and a beautifully tender Vissi d'arte" in the Tampa Bay Times for her Tosca, and, as having “rich purity of tone, fluid range and impressive dramatic communication" in New York Newsday for Aida. ”.
 Rosa sang the title role of Aida for Maestro Anton Coppola’s farewell performances as Music Director of Opera Tampa.